 As a minister of the Gospel we must preach the Word.
 We must allow the scriptures to do their work.
 Our topical sermon is not going to get the job done.
 In order for our preaching to be effective we must allow the appointed readings to penetrate us as we prepare for the sermon.
 We must preach for metanoia or spiritual transformation, but first we must experience it ourselves.
 We must preach fresh manna.

 Our sermon should prepare the entire congregation for an altar call and that altar call is the Holy Eucharist.
-The whole Eucharist liturgy has been designed to prepare communicants to receive communion with Christ Jesus.
+The whole Eucharistic liturgy has been designed to prepare communicants to receive communion with Christ Jesus.
 This is done by allowing them to reflect upon the meaning of the scriptural readings not only in the context of biblical times but also within their own lives today.

 The Apostle Paul said that we must examine ourselves before taking Communion.
 The “sermon” time allows for such examination.
 It must be followed by a time of prayer to give each listener the opportunity for personal reflection and, when appropriate, repentance.
-(A general prayer of confession should be built into the liturgical as a matter of practice.
+(A general prayer of confession should be built into the liturgy as a matter of practice.
 All have fallen short of the glory of God in some way.)
 Conviction of sin followed by prayer and confession leads to forgiveness and empowerment through the Eucharist.
-(See The Altar Call.)
+(See Eucharistic Theology and The Altar Call.)